A summertime favorite.

 - 2-3 tablespoons chia seeds

-- 1+ T. honey or other sweetener, if desired (use local honey for added allergy benefits!)
+- honey or liquid stevia, to taste, if desired (use local honey for added allergy benefits!)

 Bring water to a boil, then remove from heat and add in teas.

 Steep until water is cooled, then pour through a strainer into a pitcher.
-Stir in honey, if using.
+Stir in sweetener, if using.

 Refrigerate until completely chilled.

 Stir in chia seeds.
 Cover tightly and shake every 30 seconds or so for about 3 minutes so that the seeds don’t clump.

 Pour into glass cup over ice and enjoy!